ROOM: A Physics-Based Continuum Robot Simulator for Photorealistic Medical Datasets Generation: Applications

 \subsection{Task 2: Monocular Depth Estimation}

-Monocular depth estimation is another important task in medical robotics~\cite{simcol3d}.
-This is primarily motivated by the challenges of using stereo configurations or structured light under the limited size constraints---bronchoscopes range from 2.4--6.2 mm in outer diameter~\cite{aats_bronchoscopy}.
+Monocular depth estimation is an important task in medical robotics~\cite{simcol3d}, since it is challenging to use stereo setups or structured light under the bronchoscope's size constraints---they range from 2.4--6.2 mm in outer diameter~\cite{aats_bronchoscopy}.

 We compare different pre-trained depth estimation models using ROOM-generated data.
 We evaluate four general-purpose foundation models for monocular depth, namely Metric3D-V2~\cite{metric3dv2_2024}, Depth Anything V2 (monocular and relative variants)~\cite{dav2_2024}, and UniDepth (monocular and relative variants)~\cite{unidepth_2024}.
 Additionally, we evaluate three endoscopy-specialized methods: EndoDAC (transfer from Depth Anything)~\cite{cui2024endodac}, EndoOmni (transfer from DINOv2)~\cite{tian2024endoomni}, and BREA-Depth (transfer from Depth Anything V2)~\cite{brea_depth2025}.
 Each model is evaluated using standard depth estimation metrics: L1 error, RMSE, absolute relative error, and delta accuracy thresholds ($\delta < 1.25^i$ for $i \in \{1,2,3\}$).